-Tourism and agriculture are leading economic drivers; both bring a large number of seasonal residents to the valley for work and play.
-Despite this, the area is also home to some of the nation’s poorest communities, with a child poverty rate of nearly 70 percent and families lack access to fresh produce and healthy food options.
+In the Coachella Valley, tourism and agriculture are leading economic drivers; both bring a large number of seasonal residents to the valley for work and play.
+Despite this, the area is also home to some of the nation’s poorest communities, with a child poverty rate of nearly 70 percent and record numbers of families without access to fresh produce and healthy food options.
 In December 2012, CHMI guided 140 Coachella Valley community leaders in creating the initiative’s first regional Blueprint for Action, a strategic plan outlining 44 steps that will improve local health and wellness.